Beta Technologies Alia: Operational history

 In March 2023, the company sought FAA certification for the Alia CX300 and had received orders for the new product from Bristow, Air New Zealand, and United Therapeutics.
 The company said that FAA test pilots had flown the aircraft during a qualification evaluation earlier that year.

 In April 2024, the Alia A250 aircraft completed a piloted transition, going from hover to wing-borne flight and then back to hover before landing.
 In July, the Alia completed several military exercises in collaboration with the Department of Defense, for the Air Force and Air National Guard, including cargo transport and a medivac simulation.

 In November 2024, Beta was granted a multipurpose special airworthiness certificate by the FAA for its first CX300 production aircraft which then performed its maiden test flight with CEO Kyle Clark at the helm.
 In April 2025, the first CX300, registered as N916LF, conducted a six-week demonstration tour of the US.
 It departed from the company’s test facility in Plattsburgh, New York, flew through snowstorms and desert heat, then returned to South Burlington, Vermont.
 One leg of the trip involved landing at the busy Hartsfield–Jackson Atlanta International Airport under instrument flight rules.
 In June, N916LF made the first electric-powered passenger-carrying flight in the US by taking four people from East Hampton, Long Island to New York’s John F. Kennedy International Airport.

 In May 2025, an Alia CX300 aircraft completed the first fully electric piloted flight in Ireland at Shannon Airport.
 This marked the beginning of a European demonstration tour, ending with the aircraft's delivery to a customer in Norway.

+In August 2025, Bristow Norway began trials in a low-emissions test arena.

+In October 2025, Air New Zealand began trials with the Alia CX300.
+Using a aircraft leased from Beta Technologies, the airline conducted a series of test flights in various conditions and altitudes.
+That same month, an Alia CX300 won the inaugural Pulitzer Electric Aircraft Race, in which it competed against six Pipistrel Velis Electro trainers.

+In March 2026, Beta Technologies and Loganair conducted a demonstration flight along the airline's Glasgow to Dundee route.
+Shortly thereafter, the two companies conducted a series of demo flights for Royal Mail.